tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

     #...

 ``ENTRIES`` here is a rare global variable.
+For the time being, we will use it as a substitute for a more robust data source.
 You're going to want to use this for your ``detail`` view tonight.
 When we discuss models tomorrow, we'll dispose of this entirely.

 We can now see our list page in all its glory.
 Let's try starting the server: